colemickens/jaam/documents/notes.md

 During local development, you now need to execute the following anytime you delete the database and start from scratch and remember to skip original creation of superuser:

-    python manage.py syncdb  (do not create a superuser at this time) python manage.py migrate
+    python2 manage.py syncdb  (do not create a superuser at this time) python2 manage.py migrate
-    python manage.py initializeproject
+    python2 manage.py initializeproject
-    python manage.py createsuperuser
+    python2 manage.py createsuperuser

+And then run the local dev server:

+    python2 manage.py runserver

 Additionally, you will need to access the site in a specific way for the social auth to work: Add `dev.jaam.us.to` to your `HOSTS` file and point it at your development machine (usually `localhost` or `127.0.0.1`).
 Now you can access the development server through the new hostname, for example: http://dev.jaam.us.to:8000 after running the dev server.